Writer, Journalist, Educator

 “[Anderson] profiles residents of Lewiston, Maine, in this detailed, sensitive portrait of the city’s revitalization.
 [Home Now] expertly captures the multilayered dynamics between Lewiston natives and African immigrants….
 The result is a vivid and finely tuned portrait of immigration in America.”

-Her fiction has appeared in The Iowa Review, North American Review, Pleiades, Flash Fiction Forward (W.W.
-Norton & Co.), Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
-Prizes include the New Millennium Award and the Crazyhorse Fiction Prize.
+Anderson's fiction has appeared in The Iowa Review, Narrative Magazine, North American Review, Pleiades, Indiana Review, The Masters Review and elsewhere.
+Prizes include the 2022 Winning Writers Tom Howard Prize for Fiction, the Crazyhorse Fiction Prize, and 2nd place in the Zoetrope: All-Story Fiction Contest.

 "Man and Sky in Daytime" Pangyrus